Dug McDaniel posts career night, U-M hoops opens season with 99-74 win over UNC-Asheville

 There, one of his newest teammates Olivier Nkamhoua came soaring through the air from the outside the paint, caught the lob with two hands overhead and threw down a thunderous dunk.

+"The oop for sure," McDaniel said with a smile of his favorite play.
+"Coming out of high school, I never really threw an oop before.
+But I've been practicing, working on the timing, and I feel like that one was perfect."
-Nkamhoua scored a game-high 25 points and seven rebounds and McDaniel scored a career-high 22 points with eight assists.

-While both had tremendous performances; McDaniel shot 9-of-15 from the floor and had a 4:1 assist to turnover ratio while Nkamhoua went 10-for-12 on shots inside the arc, they were expected to be major contributors this season.
+Nkamhoua, in his first official game in the maize and blue, scored a game-high 25 points and grabbed seven rebounds.
+McDaniel scored a career-high 22 points with eight assists.
+Both were highly efficient: McDaniel shot 9 of 15 from the floor and had a 4-to-1 assist to turnover ratio while Nkamhoua was 11 of 16 shooting.

+"Before the game," McDaniel said of when he knew a big night was in store.
+"I remember last year telling Jett how he set the tone put himself on the map for the rest of the season.
+I just took that with me ... came out and made a statement."

 'THIS IS A DIFFERENT TEAM': Michigan basketball out to prove it has new blood